Dolgorsürengiin Sumyaabazar: Minister of Mining and Heavy Industry

-Mayor of Ulaanbaatar
+Governor of the Capital City and Mayor of Ulaanbaatar

-Sumiybazar Dolgorsuren is the 34th Governor of the Capital City, Mayor of Ulaanbaatar.
+Sumiyabazar Dolgorsuren is the 34th Governor of the Capital City and Mayor of Ulaanbaatar.
 Since his appointment his has focused on implementing the Development of the New Ulaanbaatar program.
 As the Chairman of the Capital City MPP Committee, in the 2020 local elections, his team won 34 out of 45 seats in the Capital City Council.
 During his term in office, his administration will have the advantage of implementing the newly amended Law on Administrative and Territorial Units and their Management which will be followed by amendments to nearly 30 other related laws.
-In this regard, he has stated to become a Mayor that is committed to investment and development and that the future development of Ulaanbaatar city will be based on the following five key concepts.
+In this regard, he has stated to become a Mayor that is committed to investment and development and that the future development of Ulaanbaatar city would be based on the following five key concepts, including: